georapbox/web-storage/README.md

 Iterates over all saved items in storage for a specific datastore and execute a callback function for each key-value pair.

+> [!IMPORTANT]
+> `iterate` does not guarantee the order of iteration.
+The order may vary depending on the browser implementation and storage driver used.

 **Throws:** `TypeError` - Throws if `callback` is not a function.
 **Returns:** `[boolean, Error | null]` - Returns an array with two elements: the first is `true` if the iteration was successful, or `false` if it was not, and the second is `null` if no error occurred, or an `Error` object if an error occurred.